CFDB - Cystic Fibrosis DataBase

 Unresolved questions

-There is a need to investigate on the effect of rhDNase on longitudinal outcomes such as rate of decline for FEV1 in CF. It is likely that further trials comparing daily dornase alfa with other regimens (e.g. alternate day dornase alfa) or with other mucolytics will be important in the future.
+Further investigation is needed to examine the effects of rhDNase on longitudinal outcomes, particularly the rate of FEV₁ decline in CF. Future trials comparing daily dornase alfa with alternative dosing regimens (e.g., alternate-day administration) or with other mucolytic agents will likely be important.

-FEV1 was not affected by the timing of dornase alfa inhalation with respect to airway clearance or time of the day.
-To investigate the effect on small airway function, a more sensitive measure, such as nitrogen washout and/or lung clearance index, might be used.
+FEV₁ was not affected by the timing of dornase alfa inhalation relative to airway clearance techniques or time of day.
+To investigate effects on small airway function, more sensitive measures such as multiple breath nitrogen washout and/or lung clearance index should be employed.

-Long term research is needed to evaluate the long term cost effectiveness of rhDNase and to identify which patients would benefit most from this expensive treatment.
+Long-term research is required to evaluate the cost-effectiveness of rhDNase over extended periods and to identify which patients would derive the greatest benefit from this expensive treatment.